-The Board of Trustees may, but is not required to, appoint Patrons as ambassadors for the Canal & River Trust (25.1).
+The Board of Trustees may, but is not required to, appoint Patrons as ambassadors for the Canal & River Trust (A25.1).
 Their term of office is determined by the Board of Trustees and may be renewed.
 They can attend the Council's General Meetings and may speak but not vote.
-They receive the accounts of the Trust when these are available to Members (25.2).
+They receive the accounts of the Trust when these are available to Members (A25.2).

-At present the sole Patron of the Trust is His Royal Highness, The Prince of Wales.
+At present the sole Patron of the Trust is His Royal Highness, The former Prince of Wales.

-15. COMMERCIAL TRADING SUBSIDIARIES
+14. COMMERCIAL TRADING SUBSIDIARIES

-The Trust has the power to incorporate and acquire subsidiary companies to carry on any trade (Article 3.22).
+The Trust has the power to incorporate and acquire subsidiary companies to carry on any trade (A3.22).
 The main subsidiaries and joint ventures are listed below.

-The Trust also has a number of companies not listed here which are wholly owned private limited liability companies, and which are currently dormant.
+The Trust also has several companies not listed here which are wholly owned private limited liability companies, and which are currently dormant.
 These were created to protect various names.
 None of these has ever traded or has appointed auditors and each file dormant company accounts.